OSH Answers Fact Sheets

 Does WHMIS apply to carcinogens?

-Agents on the following lists are classified as WHMIS carcinogens:
+When following WHMIS 1988 requirements, agents on the following lists are classified as carcinogens:

 - IARC Group 1 (Carcinogenic to humans)